UAlbertaALTLab/recording-validation-interface/README.md

 speech-db will not explicitly issue errors, however application servers and proxies may drop or reject large requests.
-If speech-db is running in front of an application server (e.g., `uwsgi`), you may get **502 Bad Gateway** errors when too many wordforms are request.
+If speech-db is running in front of an application server (e.g., `uwsgi`), you may get **502 Bad Gateway** errors when too many wordforms are requested.
 The fix is to request fewer wordforms (possibly by batching requests).

 #### Example